-EDU 677 - THE TEACHING OF WRITING IN THE K-12 CLASSROOM
+EDUG 677 - THE TEACHING OF WRITING IN THE K-12 CLASSROOM

 This goal of this course is to assist teachers in developing the writing skills of K-12 students.
 At the conclusion of the course students will show familiarity with current theories; be able to describe and assist students art various stages of the writing process, describe and assist children learning to write who have cultural and linguistic differences, show familiarity with writing evaluation techniques, writing across the curriculum, and integrate technology in the writing process.
-Summer, 3 hours aligned with state standards and indicators for licensure in their specialty area as determined necessary by their advisor.
-Pass/Fail.
-Fall, Spring, andSummer, 1-3 hours.
+Summer, 3 hours

-EDU 679 - GRADUATE PRACTICUM
+EDUG 679 - GRADUATE PRACTICUM

 This three week, full-time (or equivalent) field experience occurs in a public school setting (K-12).
-Students will complete a practicum-based product
+Students will complete a practicumbased product aligned with state standards and indicators for licensure in their specialty area as determined necessary by their advisor.
+Pass/Fail.
+Fall, Spring, and Summer, 1-3 hours.